mautic/mautic/README.md

 ## Switch back to Legacy-Builder

-In case you are not happy with the plugin at the moment you can easily switch back to the legacy-builder (original Mautic builder).
+In case you are not happy with the plugin at the moment, you can easily switch back to the legacy Builder (original Mautic builder).
 You can do so very quickly:
 1. Go to Mautic settings »click the cogwheel on the right-hand top corner
 2. Open the Plugins Directory » click on "Plugins" inside the menu
 3. Find the GrapesJs Plugin and click on it » click "No" and then "save and close"